Constrained Stochastic Recursive Momentum Successive Convex Approximation: Complexity analysis

-Theorem \ref{th1} and Corollary \ref{cor1} establish bounds on the average tracking error and the average progress.
+It is important to note that in Lemma \ref{stproof}, the last term of \eqref{stbound} affects the upper bounds, causing the convergence rate to depend on a logarithmic term.
+However, if the adaptive step sizes in \eqref{etabeta} are replaced with non-adaptive choices, the bounds in Theorem~\ref{th1} and Corollary~\ref{cor1} can be recovered under a milder assumption, as formalized in the following corollary.
+The detailed proof is provided in Appendix~\ref{prc2c3}. \begin{corollary} Using non-adaptive step size, namely $\eta_t = \tfrac{\kb}{(w + t)^{1/3}}$ and $\beta_{t+1} = c\eta_t^2$, the bounds stated in Theorem~\ref{th1} and Corollary~\ref{cor1} continue to hold under the weaker MSS Assumption~\ref{mss}, with slightly modified constant coefficients. \end{corollary} Theorem \ref{th1} and Corollary \ref{cor1} establish bounds on the average tracking error and the average progress.
 These results will later be used to establish the required $\epsilon$-KKT conditions and hence the SFO-complexity bound.
-To establish these bounds however, we need a strict feasibility condition, which will help us bound the dual variables corresponding to the $t$-th subproblem \eqref{xhata}.
+To establish these bounds however, we need a strict feasibility condition, which will help us bound the dual variables corresponding to the $t$-th sub-problem \eqref{xhata}.
 This is where the MFCQ condition in Assumption \ref{Amfcq} enters into the picture. \begin{lemma} Under Assumption \ref{Amfcq}, there exists a strictly feasible $\tx(\x_t) \in \cX$ such that

-where $\rho$ is the parameter in Assumption \eqref{Amfcq} for $\omega \geq \tfrac{\rho}{L}(G+\rho/2)$. \end{lemma} Lemma \ref{slater} implies that a strong version of Slater's constraint qualification holds for \eqref{xhata}.
+where $\rho$ is the parameter in Assumption \eqref{Amfcq} for $\chi \geq \tfrac{\rho}{L}(G+\rho/2)$. \end{lemma} Lemma \ref{slater} implies that a strong version of Slater's constraint qualification holds for \eqref{xhata}.
 In general, one cannot directly assume the existence of such as Slater point because the intermediate subproblems depend on $\x_t$ which is generated by the algorithm.
 The proof of Lemma \ref{slater} is provided in Appendix \ref{ap3} and follows from the smoothness and Lipschitz continuity properties of $\gt_j$ and $h_i$.

 Slater's constraint qualification together with the fact that $F^\star > -\infty$ implies that strong duality holds for \eqref{xhata}.
 Therefore, the primal-dual optimum solution, denoted by $(\xhat, \lamh_t, \nubh_t)$, satisfies the KKT conditions: